markgordon22/Travel-Tips-Ireland/README.md

 # Testing

 I tested the website over the course of its development.
 I did this manually by inspecting the look of the website on all devices provided by chrome.
-This was a great way to debug the code and pinpointing why the website was not looking at its optimum. provide better user experiences.
+This was a great way to debug the code and pinpointing why the website was not looking at its optimum to provide better user experiences.
 Family and friends were frequent judges of the look and feel of the website to get a taste of users likeability with the website.
-The begining of the website I was focused on getting it up and running on phone and other small devices and working my way up to tablets and desktop.
+At the begining of the website I was focused on getting it up and running on phone and other small devices and working my way up to tablets and desktop.

 ## Lighthouse testing